john-t-white/StaticDotNet.ArgumentValidation/docs/README.md

 # ArgInfo\<T\>

 Every argument validation method returns a readonly ref struct ArgInfo\<T\> which allows for chaining additional validation methods based on the result of the previous one.
 Since it is a ref readonly struct it is only allocated to the stack and prevents copying.
-All remaining validation checks will always return null if the argument is allowed to be null.
-This allows you to validate arguments if they aren't null, but still allow them to be null.

 # Trimming